Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 This option allows continuous recording to disk of files of any length up to the 4 GB limit imposed by the .WAV format.
 (If you instead want to save only short single-screen files, use one of the "Save Trace As..." options in the File menu.)

-All active channels will be recorded, whether they are currently displayed or not.
+Up to 4 active channels (two inputs and two outputs) will be recorded, whether they are currently displayed or not.
+(Please note: You cannot record multi-channel outputs with DDisk at the present time.)
 If there are three active channels (say, two inputs and one output) the recording will actually contain 4 data channels, with the missing channel padded with silence.
 This is to maintain a standard .WAV file format, but this rule is used for .DQA and .DAT files as well.

 DDisk recording can only be activated when there is something to record, so either Generator or Input, or both, must be active.
 The DDisk button will replace DD / Open on the main toolbar, and a disabled Record button will appear below the thin DDisk control dialog button.